uncomplicate/diamond-onnxrt/README.md

 There is not only enough step-by-step material there to get you started, but to deep-dive into both higher-level and lower-level features.

-Please note that this library does not even introduce much public API, since it neatly blends into Deep Diamond, which is very extensively documented in the [Deep Learning for Programmers](https://aiprobook.com) book.
+Please note that this library does not even introduce much public API, beyond the onnx function, since it neatly blends into [Deep Diamond](https://github.com/uncomplicate/deep-diamond) and [Neanderthal](https://github.com/uncomplicate/neanderthal). which is very extensively documented in the [Deep Learning for Programmers](https://aiprobook.com) book.

 ## License